Seán Doherty (Gaelic footballer): Inter-county

 Dublin continued their dominance in 1976.
 After securing the National League title 'the Dubs' dominated the provincial championship once again.
 A narrow 2-8 to 1-9 defeat of Meath gave Doherty a third consecutive Leinster winners' medal.
-Once again it was Kerry who provided the opposition, as one of the great rivalries of football entered a new chapter.
+Once again, it was Kerry who provided the opposition, as one of the great rivalries of football entered a new chapter.
 Both sides were hoping for success, however, new 'Dub' Kevin Moran was causing havoc with the Kerry defence.
 Immediately after the game started he careered through the Kerry half-back and full-back lines, however, his shot at goal went wide.
 This set the pace for the rest of the match.
 John McCarthy finished a five-man move to score Dublin's first goal of the day.
 A converted penalty by Jimmy Keaveney was followed by a third goal from Brian Mullins.
 A 3-8 to 0-10 score line gave Dublin the title and gave Doherty a second All-Ireland winners' medal.

 The 1977 Leinster final was a replay of the previous year with the result being the same.
 Meath provided some stiff opposition but fell short, eventually losing the game by 1-9 to 0-8.
 It was Doherty's fourth consecutive Leinster title.
 Dublin later took on Kerry for the third consecutive year, however, this time it was in the All-Ireland semi-final.
-In one of the greatest games of football ever-played 'the Dubs' triumphed and booked a final apot against Armagh.
+In one of the greatest games of football ever-played 'the Dubs' triumphed and booked a final spot against Armagh.
 An eight-goal thriller ensued, with Jimmy Keaveney scored the first of the day after just ninety seconds.
 He ended the day with a record 2-6 from play.
 Bobby Doyle soon followed with the first of his two goals while John McCarthy got a fifth.
 Armagh were awarded two penalties, however, the northerners spurned some golden goal-scoring opportunities.
 A huge 5-12 to 3-6 victory gave Dublin a second consecutive title and gave Doherty a third All-Ireland winners' medal in four years.

 1978 saw Doherty add a second National League title to his collection.
 A fifth consecutive Leinster winners' medal soon followed as Dublin accounted for Kildare.
 The eleven point victory in this game made Doherty's side the favourites to secure a remarkable third All-Ireland title in-a-row.
 While the game should have been an historic occasion, a rout ensued.
 The game is chiefly remembered for Mikey Sheehy's sensational goal.
 A free was awarded and the Kerry forward lobbed the ball over the head of Paddy Cullen, who was caught off his line arguing with the referee.
 New full-forward Eoin Liston entered the record books as he scored a hat-trick of goals.
 Pat Spillane played all over the field, including goalkeeper after Charlie Nelligan was sent off.
-At the full-time whistle Kerry were the winners by 5-11 to 0-9.
+At the full-time whistle, Kerry were the winners by 5-11 to 0-9.
 Doherty retired from inter-county football following this defeat.